KevsWit/Winning-Space-Race-with-DS/README.md

 - `data/` – CSV files and datasets from web scraping and API
 - `notebooks/` – Jupyter Notebooks with data wrangling, EDA, modeling, and visualization
+- `app/` – File for the dashboard application
 - `README.md` – Project overview and documentation

 ---